m07amed25/Computer-Vision-Roadmap/README.md

 ---

-## 📆 Weekly Plan Overview
+## 🗖️ Weekly Plan Overview

 ### **Week 1–2: CV + PyTorch Foundations**

 **✅ Objectives:**

+* Understand image representations: RGB, grayscale, channels
-* Understand how computers "see" images (pixels, channels, formats)
+* Understand what a tensor is and how PyTorch uses it
-* Learn PyTorch basics: tensors, gradients, autograd, modules
+* Learn backpropagation and automatic differentiation
-* Build and train your first CNN using MNIST
+* Implement a simple CNN using PyTorch
-* Explore model evaluation: accuracy, loss functions
+* Visualize data and loss curves

 **📚 Resources:**